vdkvdev/RCraft/README.md

 ## Development Status

 > [!WARNING]
-> RCraft is currently in **beta v0.5**.
+> RCraft is currently in **beta**.
 While functional, you may encounter bugs or missing features.

 ## License